Bhagavad Gita Chapter 9 Verse 20 Meaning

 Available in 28 languages

-This verse from Chapter 9 of the Bhagavad Gita highlights a practical insight: The knowers of the three Vedas, the drinkers of Soma, purified of all sins, worshipping Me through sacrifices, pray for the way to heaven; they reach the holy world of the Lord of the gods and enjoy the divine pleasures of the gods in heaven.
+This verse carries the weight of lived truth.
+The knowers of the three Vedas, the drinkers of Soma, purified of all sins, worshipping Me through sacrifices, pray for the way to heaven; they reach the holy world of the Lord of the gods and enjoy t In the context of the all-pervading nature of the Divine and the power of wholehearted devotion, these words illuminate the principle of divine grace from a perspective that complements the surrounding verses.

 — Explained by the Nitya Team